mirror/dd-wrt/src/router/python/Doc/reference/datamodel.rst

       equal (e.g., ``1`` and ``1.0``) then they can be used interchangeably to index the same dictionary entry.

+      Dictionaries preserve insertion order, meaning that keys will be produced in the same order they were added sequentially over the dictionary.
+      Replacing an existing key does not change the order, however removing a key and re-inserting it will add it to the end instead of keeping its old place.

       Dictionaries are mutable; they can be created by the ``{...}`` notation (see section :ref:`dict`).